-Next Steps are to ensure all staff engaged and are aware of UNCRC including new members and our kitchen, support teams etc. Early stages of Bounce back and Resilience programme, but sits well with our VL and Growth Mind set- not an add-on, but complimenting.
+Next Steps are to ensure all staff engaged and are aware of UNCRC including new members and our kitchen, support teams etc. Early stages of Bounce back and Resilience programme, but sits well with our VL and Growth Mind set- not an add on, but complimenting.
+Staff able to continue target in classes over week.